-Miramar National Cemetery currently is offering a complementary horse drawn carriage – a wonderful option to take advantage of.
+Miramar National Cemetery currently offers a complementary horse-drawn carriage – a fantastic option to take advantage of.

 First interment at Rosecrans Possible – Although Rare

 Have a look at the article about Fort Rosecrans Cemetery.
-We really encourage you to visit the cemetery it is a very peaceful and beautiful place which overlooks the Pacific Ocean.
+We encourage you to visit the cemetery.
+It is a very peaceful and beautiful place that overlooks the Pacific Ocean.
 There is much history here!